 Early Childhood Program (Grades Pre-K through 2)

 The Early Childhood Program focuses on developmentally appropriate practice and individualized instruction.
-As educators, the early childhood teachers recognize the fact that the school plays a major role in the social, as well as the academic, development of the child.
+As educators, the early childhood teachers recognize the fact that the school plays a major role in both the social and the academic development of the child.
 Children in the Early Childhood Program are encouraged to internalize and embrace those concepts and beliefs, which will foster better relationships with others in the school as well as within the community.

 Teachers provide many opportunities for children to engage in activities where they learn to work together cooperatively in large and small groups, to respect individual strengths and differences, to problem solve in more meaningful ways, to help establish and understand rules and logical consequences, and to appreciate, practice, and see the value in using common courtesies when working with others.